reza-jaliani/DockerizedZabbixPrj/README.md

 Optionally test with Molecule (advanced)

-# 🧠 Optional Advanced Enhancements (Phase 5 if you want)
+# 🧠 Optional Advanced Enhancements

-## If you're progressing fast, we can add:
+This part consist of:

 Alerting integrations (Slack, Telegram from Zabbix)